 It’s easy to ignore a few issues with the 800mm f/6.3 when every alternative is either worse, or $15,000.
 If you need 800mm (which, I’ll stress, most photographers don’t), this is the obvious lens to get.

 I hope that you found this review of the Nikon Z 800mm f/6.3 to be helpful in making your decision!
-If you want to purchase the lens, you can thank Photography Life for all the work that went into this review by using the link below:
+If you want to purchase the lens, you can thank Photography Life for all the work that went into this review by using the links below:

-Even though the lens has been out for a while, it’s still backordered from most stores.
-I got the copy for this review by ordering it as soon as it was available from B&H, and then waiting!
-This review is based on three copies of the lens – one that I tested, one that Verm tested, and one that Libor tested.
-All of us had similar impressions of the lens, and there didn’t seem to be any significant sample variation between them.
+This review is based on four copies of the Nikon Z 800mm f/6.3 – two that I tested, one that Libor tested, and one tested by long-time Photography Life team member John Sherman (AKA Verm).
+All of us had similar impressions of the lens, and there was not any significant sample variation between them.

 The next page of this review has some more sample photos from the Nikon Z 800mm f/6.3, followed by reader comments on the final page.
 So, click the menu below to jump to the section you want:

-Nikon Z 800mm f/6.3 VR S
+Nikon Z 800mm f/6.3 PF VR S

 - Optical Performance

-- Build Quality and Handling
+- Build Quality

 - Value